mikebowler/jekyll_jirametrics/index.md

 {: .tip }
 If you just want to see something working fast, without wading through a lot of documentation on configuration, jump to the [QuickStart]({% link quickstart.md %}) and come back to the rest later.

+JiraMetrics is an open source project, released under an Apache License.

 # How do I make it work?

 At a high level, there are four steps, and we'll walk through each.